Master of Public Health in the Field of Health Promotion

 Visit the program website for additional information.

-The following requirements must be fulfilled: 45 credits, including 41 credits in required courses and 4 credits in practicum and culminating experience.
+The following requirements must be fulfilled for the 45 credit program: 15 credits in core coursework; 6 departmental core credits; 8 credits of program-specific coursework; 12 elective credits; and 2 credits each in practicum and culminating experience.

 |PUBH 6001||Biological Concepts in Public Health|